 Chapter 5 discusses the potential and challenges of getting cell replacement therapy for AMD working in the clinic.
 There are many studies focused on this, there are even several clinical trials ongoing, but we lack standardized protocols, a consensus on what cell types are optimal and the best transplantation method.
-So, even though a lot of progress has been made over the last few decades, we should face the important challenges to deter disorders. mine the most optim nal therapeutic strate gy for RPE degenerative
+So, even though a lot of progress has been made over the last few decades, we should face the important challenges to determine the most optimal therapeutic strategy for RPE degenerative disorders.